Associate Professor Julie McIntyre

 In 2023 I was a funded Visiting Scholar at University of British Columbia (BC, Canada), hosted by the Culinaria Research Institute, University of Toronto (ON, Canada) and returned for research by invitation to my Fulbright host institution, the Shields Library Special Collections at the University of California, Davis.

-I am completing a new global history of Australia for Princeton University Press, contracted for delivery in 2025-26.
+I am completing a new global history of Australia for Princeton University Press.

 I co-founded and direct the University of Newcastle's international Wine Studies Research Network, I serve as Secretary on the History Council of NSW (2021-2025) and on the steering committee of the Australian Aotearoa NZ Environmental History Network (since 2017).
 I previously directed the University of Newcastle's Centre for 21st Century Humanities and am a member of the University of Newcastle's Purai Global Indigenous Histories Centre.

-Higher degree research students under my supervision have researched French-Australian transfers in winegrowing and are engaged in projects on the wine industry and climate change, settler citrus-growing in South Australia, Worimi history of place, convict history in Newcastle and the Hunter Valley, and comparative iconographies of race and gender in India and Australia.
+Higher degree research students under my supervision have researched French-Australian transfers in winegrowing and are engaged in projects on the wine industry and climate change, settler citrus-growing in South Australia, Worimi-settler history of place and trees/timber, convict history in Newcastle and the Hunter Valley, and colonial New South Wales political history focused on settler landownership in the Hunter Valley.

 HASS2000 Bachelor of Arts (BA) Practice (Research Skills in the Humanities)